- The longest-living turtle verified by the Guinness Book of World Records is Jonathan, who is 190 years old and still living.

 The average human lifespan is just under 80 years, but some animals live much longer.
-Greenland sharks, bowhead whales, koi, red sea urchins, may all live hundreds of years.
-A type of clam called the ocean quahog has been known to live more than 500 years!
+Greenland sharks, bowhead whales, koi, and red sea urchins, may all live hundreds of years.
+A type of clam called the ocean quahog has been known to live for more than 500 years!

 How Long Do Turtles Live?

 According to the Turtle Conservation Society, most turtle species live from 10 to 80 years.
 But sea turtles and large land tortoises can live to be much older.
 Their lifespan can be 150 years or more.

 As with whales, sharks, and other species, it is often difficult to determine a turtle’s exact age.
 After all, researchers are not usually present when the animals are born.
 Some have estimated, however, that large turtles may be able to live 400 to 500 years!

 Turtles are found all over the world and live in a variety of different habitats.
 They can be found in freshwater, saltwater, and terrestrial environments.

 Freshwater turtles live in ponds, lakes, rivers, and swamps.
 They are often found in slow-moving or still waters and are well-adapted to living in these environments.
 Some examples of freshwater turtles include the red-eared slider, painted turtle, and map turtle.